DavidFB94/exercise-learning/README.md

 - **Description section**

-    -   Where the user can read a description of the purpose of the site, and the rules for the quizzes .
+    -   Where the user can read a description of the purpose of the site, and the rules for the quizzes.

 ![screenshot](documentation/features/feature02.png)